 Apropos of nothing except being of a rather more limited taste in music in my early teens (anything other than white male-led British bands that had a penchant for slapping on the Boots No.7 barely got a look in), both 12″ 45s just happened to be the first slabs of music I wanted to own by black artists.
 They were Prince’s 1999 c/w Little Red Corvette, and, coincidentally, the newly remixed Knock On Wood and Light My Fire by one Amii Stewart.
 Four corkers for the price of two then.

-Sentimentalism may play a (albeit small) part but 34 years later both are still among my favourite singles ever, and Knock On Wood happened to be another first for me: the first record I bought by a solo female (the only other female-sung records I’d bought at that point being by Eurythmics and only Eurythmics).
+Sentimentalism may play a (albeit small) part but three decades later both are still among my most favouritist singles ever, and Knock On Wood happened to be another first for me: the first record I bought by a solo female (the only other female-sung records I’d bought at that point being by Eurythmics and only Eurythmics).
 Fancy.

 A gutsy, powerhouse vocalist with a four-octave range, Amii Stewart’s considered a “one hit wonder” in her homeland, but achieved considerably more success in the UK before moving to Italy in the early ‘80s.
 An actress, great beauty and fabulous dancer, equally adept at belters and ballads, her recordings have been produced by such diverse talents as Italiano supremos Giorgio Moroder and Ennio Morricone.

 Amii was born Amy Paulette Stewart in Washington DC, on January 29, 1956, the fifth of six children.
 Stewart is the stepsister of actress-singer Miquel Brown and aunt to Brown’s So Macho singer daughter Sinitta.
 Stewart’s father, who worked at the Pentagon and was forbidden from discussing his top secret work with his family, taught Amii to play music.